Franchise: Alone in the Dark aka: Alone In The Dark 2

 In the original Alone In The Dark, if (when) you lose, one of the zombies in the house may bring you to a certain altar, in front of a certain tree.
 A Fate Worse than Death.

-2, Carnby's dead body is tossed off a cliff into the sea by one of the zombie pirates you fight throughout the game should you bite it.
+In the second game, Carnby's dead body is tossed off a cliff into the sea by one of the zombie pirates you fight throughout the game should you bite it.
 Playing as the little kid, the scene cuts to Carnby being held by his hands on a ship's mast as soon as you get hit or caught at all.

 Gameplay Roulette: The 2008 Alone in the Dark features so many different gameplay genres, it's hard to categorize exactly what the "main" gameplay genre of the game is.

 Hyperactive Metabolism: The main source of health replenishment in the original trilogy came in the form of whisky-filled hipflasks.
 Considering the sheer amount of booze in the second and third games, it's a wonder Carnby was able to stand upright, let alone aim a gun.
+They were so loose with the liquor from enemy drops and static pickups that protagonist Edward Carnby must go from simple Badass Normal to Drunken Master.

 Invincible Minor Minion: The Elwood Brothers in Alone in the Dark 3, a pair of unkillable gunslingers whose sole purpose was to railroad you through the town of Slaughter Gulch by killing you if you tried to go somewhere the developers didn't want you to.